Last updated:

 What Is Accounts Receivable Fraud?

-Accounts receivable fraud is the intentional manipulation, misstatement, or theft of receivables-related transactions for personal or organizational gain.
+Accounts receivable fraud is any intentional manipulation of receivables-related transactions for personal or organizational gain.
+That includes altered invoices, intercepted payments, unauthorized credits, and fabricated write-offs.

-Most accounts receivable fraud falls under asset misappropriation, the most common category of occupational fraud globally.
-In more serious cases, it overlaps with financial statement fraud, especially when fake receivables are used to inflate revenue.
+Most AR fraud falls under asset misappropriation, the most common category of occupational fraud globally, though it can also cross into financial statement fraud when fake receivables are used to inflate revenue.
+In either case, the longer it runs undetected, the wider the gap between what your books show and what's actually there.

 What Is Receivables Fraud?